-The boiler must be connected to a permanent $230V \sim 50$ Hz supply, fused at 3A.
-The boiler can be wired to a single switched live 230VAC signal input.
-However, the boiler has TWO thermostats, and will therefore accept up to TWO switched live 230VAC signal inputs, such as heating and hot water.
+The boiler must be connected to a permanent 230V ~ 50Hz supply, fused at 3A.
+The boiler can be wired to a single switched live 230VAC input.
+However, the boiler has TWO thermostats, and will therefore accept up to TWO switched live 230VAC signal inputs, such as heating and hot water or radiators and underfloor heating zones.
+2nd STAT demand will always take priority over a 1st STAT demand.
 Alternatively, a Keston Room Controller can be connected directly, via two core low voltage cable, to the terminals marked "OT".
 The Keston Room Controller will then provide fully room compensated control to ensure the boiler output is matched to the rooms requirements at optimum boiler efficiency.
 This is only recommended for heating only applications.
-Further, the boiler can be driven by an external 0-10VDC input.

 Wiring external to the boiler must be in accordance with current I.E.E wiring regulations and local regulations.